-- Combine all ingredients, except the salt, in a heavy-based saucepan and stir over medium heat until mixture is bubbling comfortably.
+- Combine sweetened condensed milk, brown sugar, milk, and unsalted butter in a heavy-based saucepan and stir over medium heat until mixture is bubbling comfortably.
 Note: make sure you keep the fudge moving at all times especially around the edges so the sugar won’t burn.

 - Stir until the fudge has turned a golden brown colour, around 15 to 20 minutes.
 Test the fudge by picking up a small teaspoon of the fudge and drop it in a small amount of cold water.
 If the fudge forms a firm ball, then it’s cooked enough.
 If you are using a candy thermometer, this is at the 118 to 120C stage.

-- Remove fudge from the heat and add 1/2 tsp salt.
+- Remove fudge from the heat and add ½ teaspoon coarse sea salt.
 Beat with a wooden spoon for about 10 minutes or until the fudge is thick and lightly grainy.

 - Pour the fudge into your prepared baking pan and smooth into the corners.

-- Sprinkle on the remaining slat and press in gently with your fingers.
+- Sprinkle on the remaining coarse sea salt and press in gently with your fingers.

 - Cool the fudge in the fridge for at least two hours before cutting into bite sized pieces.